 The English Department may occasionally have research assistantships to offer.
 These assistantships require a student to assist one or more faculty members with grant funded research projects for a specified number of hours each week.
 Occasionally faculty in other departments will hire English graduate students for special projects as well.

-For tuition purposes, all graduate assistants are assessed resident tuition rates.
+For tuition purposes, all graduate assistants are assessed tuition equal to resident tuition rates.
 English Department graduate students holding 1/2 (or greater) assistantship appointments receive tuition scholarships at the level determined by the Graduate College (50% MA, 100% MFA, and 100% PhD during the academic year; the same percentage levels apply in summer according to the number of enrolled credits).
 Students on at least 1/4-time (but less than 1/2-time) assistantship appointments receive half of the standard tuition scholarship benefit.

 Graduate College funds